Blakesley Hall

 It was last renovated in 2002 with the extension of a visitor centre and car park.
 Some structural work was also carried out in the hall and modern intrusive features such as the toilet block and the boiler room were removed, the former being relocated into the new visitor centre.
 This allowed the second smaller parlour to be placed on the ground floor next to the Great Parlour.
-An adjacent barn (Grade II listed) to the east of the hall has been renovated and consists of exhibition space and space for social functions.

-As a Community Museum, that is a branch museum, of the Birmingham Museums & Art Gallery it is run by Birmingham Museums Trust.

 Many of the original architectural features of the hall remain such as the herringbone floor.
 Among the artefacts discovered at the hall are candlesticks and pewter goblets.
 In the Bedchamber, paintings on the wall from 1590 were discovered after being hidden for centuries, their rediscovery partly in thanks of the bomb damage that loosened a significant amount of plaster in the hall.
 When renovations took place postwar, inspection of the bedchamber revealed fragments of leather and painted plaster.
 When the chamber was cleaned up, the walls and timbers were shown to be decorated in a Moorish design.
 A mock up of how the 'painted chamber' would have looked can be seen in the back bedroom at Blakesley hall.

+As a Community Museum, that is a branch museum, of the Birmingham Museums & Art Gallery it is run by Birmingham Museums Trust.
+An adjacent barn (Grade II listed) to the east of the hall has been renovated and consists of exhibition space and space for social functions.